lorenzo-asquini/Cloud-Computing-Architecture-Project/Part1/scripts/README.md

 ## Run the tests on all interferences for multiple times

-Move the file `run.sh` in the folder `cloud-comp-arch-project`. \
+Move the file `run_all.sh` in the folder `cloud-comp-arch-project`. \
 Inside the file, change the value of the variable `CCA_PROJECT_PUB_KEY` according to your configuration.
 The script will end if it is not set or if the filename ends with `.pub`.

+Run the script with `./run_all.sh`.
+If there is a permission denied error, run `chmod 744 run_all.sh` in order to set the permission to execute the script.

 It will run the tests for all the interferences specified in the array `ALL_INTERFERENCE_TYPES` as many times as it is specified in `RUN_TIMES`.
-For each test, it will save the output in the folder `outputs`.
+For each test, it will save the output in the folder `part1_raw_outputs`.
 It will ask for the SSH password multiple times.